lucpoisson/GaussianMixtureUniversality/README.md

 ## Acknowledgements
-The numerical investigation for the analysis of real dataset has been inspired by [2] where the authors analyze pure random label.
+The section on the analysis of real dataset has been inspired by [2] where the authors analyze the random label setting.

 ## References